pyne/install_scripts/README.md

 ====================

-In this repository, you will find both bash scripts and dockerfiles for various debian-based systems.
+In this repository, you will find both bash scripts and dockerfiles for various Debian-derived systems.
 These scripts will install PyNE and its dependencies to either your device or an [image](https://docs.docker.com/get-started/#images-and-containers).
 Docker allows users to build these images and to operate them separate from the rest of your device.